James Counsell QC

 Successfully represented claimant in claim for damages for very serious injuries sustained when he fell from scaffolding tower at work.

-He is frequently instructed (by all the principal defence organisations (MPS, MDU, MDDUS) to represent doctors and dentists at the General Medical Council (the MPTS) and General Dental Council.
+He is frequently instructed (by all the principal defence organisations (including MPS, MDU, MDDUS) to represent doctors and dentists at the General Medical Council (the MPTS) and General Dental Council.
 His work has involved the full range of misconduct and heath cases, including clinical malpractice, dishonesty, sexual misconduct and health/addiction-related cases and he regularly conducts appeals in the Administrative Court.

 James has represented Lloyd’s of London in over 40 cases and assisted Lloyd’s in the complete redrafting of the misconduct byelaws in 2005.
-He led an inquiry for Lloyd’s into the conduct of a Lloyd’s Managing Agency and then prosecuting the subsequent successful disciplinary proceedings against the Company and its three senior officers.
+He led an inquiry for Lloyd’s into the conduct of a Lloyd’s Managing Agency and then prosecuted the subsequent successful disciplinary proceedings against the Company and its three senior officers.
 He has completed an enforcement case against a Lloyd’s member, found to have been dishonest in respect of brokerage.

 Council of Lloyd’s v Equity Syndicate Management Limited and others

-With Farhaz Khan, James represented the Council of Lloyd’s in disciplinary proceedings against a Lloyd’s Managing Agent, its CEO, FD and Active Underwriter arising out of the circumstances surrounding a very substantial deterioration in ultimate net claims (assessed at £262 million).
+With Farhaz Khan, James represented the Council of Lloyd’s, in disciplinary proceedings against a Lloyd’s Managing Agent, its CEO, FD and Active Underwriter arising out of the circumstances surrounding a very substantial deterioration in ultimate net claims (assessed at £262 million).
 Led prosecution of subsequent disciplinary proceedings before the Lloyd’s Enforcement Tribunal resulting in settlement by all defendants shortly before the hearing was due to commence.

-Links to press:
+Link to press: